Welcome

 This article has covered the following key knowledge points:

-- Accurate, tailored client advice requires full fact gathering and problem identification.
+• Accurate, tailored client advice requires full fact gathering, active listening, and clear problem definition tied to the client’s objectives and constraints.

-- Options should be presented with clear explanation of benefits, risks, costs, and likely outcomes.
+• Options should be presented with clear explanation of benefits, risks, costs, timescales, and likely outcomes, followed by a reasoned recommendation.

-- Good risk management includes anticipating, communicating, and recording risks.
+• Good risk management includes anticipating, communicating, and recording risks; defining scope and assumptions; and agreeing action plans with dates and responsibilities.

-- Advice should be confirmed in writing, with next steps and costs specified.
+• Advice should be confirmed in writing, with next steps, costs, and deadlines specified; emails should be clear, concise, and accurately titled.

-- Clear communication reduces misunderstanding and helps meet SQE2 assessment criteria.
+• Clear communication and complete records reduce misunderstanding and help meet SQE2 assessment criteria.

 Key Terms and Concepts